Skip to main content

 Open

-In December 2022, Bureau officials working on the geographic support of the Bureau described their planned reliance on machine-learning tools to help improve detection of errors within address-list building efforts.
-They expect the tools to help provide "rolling", ongoing, testing of different address collection and review activities they consider.
-They said that as other decennial enhancements are researched and tested later in the decade, they expect the demand for large-scale field testing of address canvassing activity will be lower.
-In order to fully implement this recommendation, the Bureau will need to demonstrate how its key design decisions for the decennial census are less dependent on large, costly, or time-consuming tests, such as of address canvassing.
+In March 2024, Bureau officials updated us on their planned reliance on machine-learning tools to help improve detection of changes to the address list during the decade.
+They expect the tools to help provide "rolling" updates that would eliminate the need for manual review of potential additions and changes to the address list, notably reducing staff time preparing the address list for the 2030 Census.
+Officials had previously noted that as other decennial enhancements are researched and tested later in the decade, they expect the demand for large-scale field testing of address canvassing activity will be lower.
+In order to fully implement this recommendation, the Bureau will need to demonstrate how its key design decisions for the 2030 Census are less dependent on large, costly, or time-consuming tests, such as of address canvassing.

 Department of Commerce The Secretary of Commerce should direct the Under Secretary of the Economics and Statistics Administration and the Director of the U.S. Census Bureau to use productivity measures that track the progress in completing in-office address canvassing workload and the effectiveness of in-office address canvassing in reducing fieldwork in order to make informed decisions on allocating resources to current and future address canvassing workload so that the operation is completed in a timely and cost-effective manner.